 - 6.15 Movements in interest rates over time may provide opportunities to restructure the loan portfolio in one of two ways: - Replace existing loans with new loans at a lower rate (known as loan rescheduling). - Repay loans early without replacing the loans.
 However, this would increase the use of cash which may not be possible if reserve levels are not adequate. - 6.16 Currently loan restructuring would be very expensive and unattractive for the Authority.
-This is because gilt yields are comparatively low.
-This would lead to large penalties to compensate the PWLB or its successor body if loans were repaid early. - 6.17 The loans position includes a £1m LOBO (Lender Option Borrower Option) loan held with Dexia Bank where the maturity date is uncertain.
-The bank has an option to amend (i.e., increase) the loan interest rate on pre-determined dates in 2022/23; if this option is exercised then the Authority as a matter of policy will repay the loan. - 6.18 In recent years, some banks owning LOBO loans have been actively removing these non-core assets from their balance sheet and were willing to significantly reduce the repayment penalty.
+This is because gilt yields are below the average rate on the Authority's existing loan portfolio.
+This would lead to large penalties to compensate the PWLB or its successor body if loans were repaid early.

+- 6.17 The loans position includes a £1m LOBO (Lender Option Borrower Option) loan held with Dexia Bank where the maturity date is uncertain.
+The bank has an option to amend (i.e., increase) the loan interest rate on pre-determined dates in 2023/24; if this option is exercised then the Authority as a matter of policy will repay the loan. - 6.18 In recent years, some banks owning LOBO loans have been actively removing these non-core assets from their balance sheet and were willing to significantly reduce the repayment penalty.
 Dexia Bank are not currently offering such favourable repayment terms for their LOBO loans, although it is possible, they may do so in future years. - 6.19 Aside from a potential restructure, it is judged unlikely in the current interest rate environment that LOBO loans options will be exercised.
 A repayment of the LOBO loan would further increase the "gap" funded from cash; alternatively, the Authority could take up an alternative loan, say with the Public Works Loan Board (PWLB), or its successor body.
-A decision would be taken at the time. - 6.20 Market conditions and regulations can change, and the outcome cannot be foreseen.
+Although the Authority understands that the lender is still unlikely to exercise its option in the current interest rate environment, there does remain an element of refinancing risk. - 6.20 Market conditions and regulations can change, and the outcome cannot be foreseen.
 It is therefore proposed to allow unlimited loan restructuring with the decision being delegated to the Director of Finance at the Authority and reported retrospectively to the Strategic Governance Board (Fire).